PUBLIC ACCESS CURRENTLY CLOSED

 THE MONASTIC LIBRARY

 The Library has “stacks” of books, cataloged and ready for your research project, enrichment reading, or just to enjoy a comfortable chair and your favorite writer.
-Check some issues of “Passages” that will highlight new additions to the library.

 West of the statue of St. Benedict is a grotto that honors Our Lady of Fatima.
 In this grotto under the trees, you feel comfortable, cozy, and protected from the harsh realities outside.
 "Grotto" is linguistically rooted in the Greek use of natural caves for religious rituals.
 The Latin words crypta and grupta, turned into the Italian grotta, which gave us the English grotto.
 A grotto can be natural or man-made, but either way, it's a small hidden space with cool and inviting features like a comfy floor or round walls.
 A grotto is a good place to read, write, or just hang out with friends, especially on a hot summer day.